Notable Career Experience:

 Mark Alexander Pavliv, AIA/CID/NCARB

-In the more recent role as Principal Architect and Director of Design at "The Architect's Studio", Mark has provided stewardship of the Landmark Strand Theater and the Essex and Sussex Hotel Restorations and was the Design Architect for the award honored Middletown Cultural Arts Center.
-He has authored numerous architectural design standards and related publications, including the Ocean Grove National Historic District Architectural Design Guidelines.
+As Principal Architect and Director of Design at "The Architect's Studio", Mark has provided stewardship of the Landmark Strand Theater and the Essex and Sussex Hotel Restorations and was the Design Architect for the Middletown Cultural Arts Center.
+He has authored numerous architectural design standards and related publications, including the Ocean Grove National Historic District Design Architectural Guidelines and recently honored with the 2022 Palladio Award from Traditional Building Magazine.

 2. Delaware Aqueduct